zaully/mobile-take-home/README.md

 ### Requirements

-The application may be done in Java or Swift.
+The application may be done in **Java or Swift** (No Kotlin, no Obj-C).
 Otherwise, you have complete freedom in terms of how you implement the solution, as long as all user requirements are met.

-Note however, that no third party libraries may be used.
+Note however, that **no third party libraries may be used**.
 You can use any native tools available to you from the platform, but no open sourced, or third party libraries.

 ### Project's API